 We seek to draw wounded people into an encounter with Jesus Christ, the Great Wounded Healer.

-Wounded Healers offers multi-day conferences that enable people to find divine healing from deep hurts as a result of physical, emotional, sexual, verbal and spiritual abuse.
+Wounded Healers offers workshops and conferences that enable people to find divine healing from deep hurts as a result of physical, emotional, sexual, verbal and spiritual abuse.
 Conferences are not a substitute for professional counselling, but are designed to open people up to the Father’s love and forgiveness and begin a journey towards wholeness.
 Learn more

 Frequently Asked Questions